austral/specification/src/04-types.md

 ## Type Specifiers

-A type specifier is a form that denotes a type.
+A type specifier is a &form; that denotes a type.

 ## Interfaces {#type:interface}